 Lori Fowler, Resident Stage Manager • email@example.com • Lori is excited to continue working with ROLT in a more official capacity.
 They have stage managed all over the Bay Area (New Conservatory Theatre Center, Oasis SF, Berkeley Playhouse) and has been involved with Ray of Light since 2005.
 When not wrangling actors or drag queens, they are an Office Manager for a Food Brokerage Company.

-Alex has been an active member of the Ray of Light family since appearing in the 2009 smash hit I Love You, You’re Perfect, Now Change.
-Since then he has produced The Who’s Tommy, assistant directed Assassins and production managed Sweeney Todd, Into the Woods and Carrie the musical.
-Alex has also performed with many Bay Area theatre companies including Altarena Playhouse, CCCT, foolsFURY, New Conservatory Theatre Center, Pear Ave.
+Alex Kirschner, Company Production Manager • firstname.lastname@example.org • Alex has been an active member of the Ray of Light family since appearing in the 2009 smash hit I Love You, You’re Perfect, Now Change.
+Since then he has produced The Who’s Tommy, assistant-directed Assassins and production-managed Sweeney Todd, Into the Woods, CARRIE the Musical, Heathers: The Musical and American Psycho.
+He made his directorial debut with Triassic Parq in 2014, and since then has been coming up with excuses to avoid directing because, let’s be real, it’s the hardest job.
+Alex has also performed with other Bay Area theatre companies including Altarena Playhouse, CCCT, foolsFURY, New Conservatory Theatre Center, Pear Ave.
 Theatre, and Playhouse West.
-When not in a theatre Alex is an Account Director at The OutCast Agency, a strategic communications agency serving some of the technology industry’s best including Amazon, Facebook, Spotify, and Pinterest.
+When he’s not in a theater, Alex works on the global communications team at Apple.